 Owners love having such a versatile grill, saying it excels in cooking every kind of meat imaginable.
 Quite a few note that the domed lid makes the grill roomy enough even to grill a Beer Can Chicken (a recipe wherein a chicken is cooked standing upright on an open can of beer).
 They say the grill imparts great flavor to food and that it's very easy to use and clean -- although some note that the ash can fly around when emptying it through the bottom vents.
 Others complain that the handles get hot, but many responders to those comments point out that the Weber manual says to wear protective gloves when lifting a hot lid.
 A few say the cover hook results in an awkward placement on the kettle; a few reviewers found that purchasing the Weber Slide-Aside Lid Holder (Est. $30) solves that problem.

-If you like the design of the basic 22-inch kettle, but want a few extra conveniences, a good option is the Weber Original Kettle Premium (Est. $150), formerly known as the Weber One-Touch Gold.
-For $50 more, you'll get a built-in thermometer, a hinged cooking grate (which is helpful for adding charcoal) and a closed ash catcher that reviewers say solves the flying ash problem sometimes encountered on the basic version.
-The Premium Kettle has a 22-inch cooking area, but it also comes in a 26-inch size (Est. $300), with a stainless steel (not plated steel) cooking grate.
+If you like the design of the basic 22-inch kettle, but want a few extra conveniences, a good option is the Weber Original Kettle Premium 22 (Est. $150), formerly known as the Weber One-Touch Gold.
+For $50 more than the basic model, you'll get a built-in thermometer, a hinged cooking grate (which is helpful for adding charcoal) and a closed ash catcher that reviewers say solves the flying ash problem sometimes encountered on the cheaper version.
+The Premium Kettle has a 22-inch cooking area, but a larger version is available -- the Weber Premium 26-inch Kettle Grill (Est. $300), with a stainless steel (not plated steel) cooking grate.

 The Weber Premium is highly recommended by experts, and it earns great ratings from consumer reviewers who say it's worth the extra money for the additional convenience features that make it even easier to use.
 Like the basic kettle, it heats up quickly, holds heat effectively, cooks well and is easy to assemble and clean.